luigisaetta/nlp-tfidf-vs-transformers/README.md

 # NLP and Sentiment Analysis: TF-IDF vs Transformers
-In this repo I have collected all the code developed to test the transformers approach vs tf-idf
+In this repo I have collected all the code developed to test the **transformers approach vs tf-idf**

-I've developed some models for Sentiment Analysis.
+I've developed models for Sentiment Analysis.

 ## Dataset
 The dataset used is the **Internet Movie Dataset (IMdb)**: